-Article 112: Non-Attendance in BWT Events
+Article 104: Non-Attendance in BW Events

-- 112.01 BWT Surfers must attend all BWT Events, which they qualify for.
-Failure to do so may result in a disciplinary action described in Article 185, except as described in this Article 112.
-Replacements for these no-shows will be decided in accordance with Article 9. - 112.02 The BWT Commissioner will consider extenuating circumstances including injury and an exception to Article 112.01. - 112.03 A doctor's certificate must be sent notifying WSL as soon as possible of any injury should Article 112.02 apply.
-The WSL Medical Coordinator has the right to follow up and investigate all of these cases. - 112.04 Even if a Surfer has provided an acceptable medical certificate, they will still not receive any BWT Ranking points and no prize money for Events they could not compete in.
+- 104.01 BW Surfers must attend the BW Events for which they qualify or are invited. - 104.02 The Office of Tours and Competition will consider extenuating circumstances including injury, pregnancy as an exception to Article 104.01 (an "Excused Absence"). - 104.03 A doctor's certificate must be sent notifying WSL as soon as possible of an Excused Absence.
+The WSL Medical Coordinator has the right to follow up and investigate any information in all of these cases.